foreign1/olaitanschools/_people/murphy-tiernan.md

 ---
-title: Murphy Tiernan
+title: Mrs. Gbenle Abimbola
-date: 2017-11-14 10:47:11 +0000
+date: '2017-11-14T10:47:11.000+00:00'
 role:
 - advisor
 - staff
-thumbnail: "/uploads/2017/11/14/andrew-robles-300868.jpg"
+thumbnail: "/uploads/2020/10/04/sis2-copy.jfif"
-sub_heading: Professor
+sub_heading: Director
-email: murphy@belkirkcollege.com
+email: gbenleBimbola@olaitanschools.com
 linkedin: ''
-layout: 'person'
+layout: person

 ---

-Doctor Murphy Tiernan joined Belkirk in 2015 as a Professor.
+Doctor Murphy Tiernan joined Olaitan schools in 2008 as an administrative director.

-He received his Ph.D in Civil Engineering from Stanford in 2003, and also holds a master's degree in Mechanical Engineering.
+She received her MS.c in Electrical Electronic Engineering from University of Ilorin and also holds a BSc in Electrical Electronic Engineering in 2005.

-Nulla vitae elit libero, a pharetra augue.
-Aenean eu leo quam.
-Pellentesque ornare sem lacinia quam venenatis vestibulum.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Cras mattis consectetur purus sit amet fermentum.
-Aenean lacinia bibendum nulla sed consectetur.
+She has through her contributions brought about a significant growth in the school and maintained excellent relations with the parents.